This description applies to students admitted from 2020/2021 onwards. For the older MA programme (until 2020), kindly see the description here.

 Joint-subject students are enrolled in Anglophone Literatures and Cultures AND another subject within the Faculty of Arts.
 They must pass the entrance exams in both subjects.
 In their final year (six months before the viva at the latest), they must choose a thesis topic in one of their two subjects of study.

 The MA programme includes a mandatory element, which comprises two courses:

 - Recent and Contemporary Trends in Literary Studies (Nové směry v literární vědě a kulturních studiích)

 - Diploma Seminar (Diplomový seminář) which takes the form of individual consultations with the supervisor

 All students select an area of specialization according to their research interests.
 Special Programme is chosen after the completion of the first year of study in accordance with the choice of the MA thesis topic.
-The selection must be confirmed by the time the student registers in the second year of study and reported to the Head of the Special Programme and the Secretary of the Department.
+The selection must be confirmed by the time the student registers in the second year of study and reported to the Head of the Special Programme and to the Student Affairs Office (to the designated officer).

 For detailed information on the courses on offer under individual Special Programmes, see the Timetables.